 How can I make my small garden look nice for less?

-There are lots of ways to make your small garden look nice for cheap.
-Try these budget-friendly ideas:
+There are lots of ways to make your small garden ideas look nice for cheap.
+Try these budget-friendly suggestions:

 - Paint old pots to give them an update